jameskabbes/HackIllinois2025/README.md

 1. Load the provided Raspberry Pi system image onto the SD card, find the system image [here](https://drive.google.com/drive/folders/1Y9FdmRe_h6JPQ0ggJe8bi1GDT4IsESSV?usp=sharing)
 2. Follow along with all the instructions in the assembly guide

+### Other Notes

+#### Line Sensors

+The line sensors are known to not perform well in all lighting conditions.
+They excel at detecting cliffs, but not at detecting black tape.

+#### Wheels

+The wheels might pop off the motor shaft with a loose fit.
+A bit of hot glue from the Innovation Studio (or super glue if you're feeling dangerous) will fix it.